 What if I forget to pack contact solution? soap? honey-mustard onion pretzels?

 A major chain drug store, CVS, is right across the street from Harvard Yard.
-And C'est Bon Convenience is even closer.
 And the Shaw's supermarket is a T ride or a 15 minute walk away.

 What's on the menu for the week?

 For breakfast and dinner, you will be eating in the dining halls where there should be carb and non-carb optiosn, coffee, juice, etc. Lunch: vegetarian and non-vegetarian sandwich options dependent on the day.
 You will be going to dinner in the square on one of the nights, that will cost less than $20.
 Snacks during evening sessions are also provided.
 Please make sure you provide any allergy/dietary restrictions information prior to arriving.
 While the dining halls provide variety in food, the daily self-prepared lunches are usually turkey/cheese/lettuce or hummus/lettuce or sun-nut butter/jam sandwiches and a bag of chips.

 I'm allergic to some foods.
 Do I have to let you know?